rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-25-fff38d6ded049b40-listing-of-new-securities-of-cholamandalam-investment-and-finance-company-ltd.md

 stocks:
 - CHOLAFIN
 tags:
+- cholamandalam
+- conversion
+- equity
 - listing
-- equity-shares
 - qip
-- warrant-conversion
-- cholamandalam
 title: Listing of New Securities of Cholamandalam Investment and Finance Company Ltd
 ---